elehcimd/awsflow/README.md

 congratulations! you built and deployed the package to S3.

-> If you want to be able to execute all `fab` commands also from the host, execute the command `pip -r requirements.txt` on the host to install the dependencies.
+> If you want to be able to execute all `fab` commands also from the host, execute the command `pip -r requirements.txt` on the host to install the package dependencies.

 ## Listing active EMR clusters